 “Thirteen years later, their homes destroyed, their buffalo gone, the last band for free Sioux submitted to white authority at Fort Robinson, Nebraska.
 The great horse culture of the plains was gone and the American frontier was soon to pass into history.”

 Dances With Wolves is a captivating albeit predictable and mostly cliche little story.
-The highlights of the film are its extraordinary backdrops of big skies heaving over the Great Plains.
+Its highlights include extraordinary backdrops of big skies heaving over the Great Plains.
 We get a sense of the vast sea of grass that once flowed across Middle America, and there is a particularly remarkable scene of a buffalo hunt coupled with John Barry’s majestic score triumphantly announcing the centuries-old practice.
-Apparently, Dances With Wolves took great efforts toward making its portrayal of American Indians linguistically and physically accurate –many Native people are featured prominently, including a Lakota linguistics expert, however inaccuracies still abound but it is an enjoyable adventure.
+Apparently, Dances With Wolves took great efforts toward making its portrayal of American Indians linguistically and physically accurate –many Native people are featured prominently, including a Lakota linguistics expert, however inaccuracies still abound but it is nevertheless an enjoyable adventure.